swetamishra123/Portfolio-website/README.md

 # Portfolio Website

 This project is a portfolio website created using HTML, CSS, and JavaScript.
-It showcases various sections including an introduction, portfolio, about me, services, and contact information.
+It showcases various sections including an introduction, portfolio, about me, services, and contact informatio.

 ## Table of Contents